mrshamshir/Pneumonia-Classification/README.md

 Trainer documentation: https://pytorch-lightning.readthedocs.io/en/latest/common/trainer.html

+## Evaluation
-Compute metrics:
+Compute metrics:<br />
-We can see that the overall result is already decent with our simple model.<br />
+We can see that the overall result is already decent with our simple model.
-However, we suffer from a large amount of False Negatives due to the data imbalance.<br />
+However, we suffer from a large amount of False Positive due to the data imbalance.
+We have high validation recall, this tells us that our model hardly misses a case of pnemonia.
-This is of particular importance in to avoid in medical imaging as missing findings might be fatal.<br />
+This is of particular importance in medical imaging, because missing findings might be fatal.<br />

 Val Accuracy: 78.65 <br/>
 Val Precision: 51.60 <br/>
 Val Recall: 85.12 <br/>
 Confusion Matrix: <br/>
       [[1596,  483],<br/>
       [ 90,  579]] <br/>

+This is results without weighted loss:<br />
+We can see that we have higher accuracy and precision.
+However, the recall values is much lesser.
+This means our model missed more cases of pnemonia which is not good in medical purposes.

+Val Accuracy: 85.17 <br/>
+Val Precision: 72.55 <br/>
+Val Recall: 55.04 <br/>
+Confusion Matrix: <br/>
+      [[1953,  126],<br/>
+      [ 131,  474]] <br/>

 Final results of classification: <br/> ![alt text](images/prediction.png?raw=true)